 SwiftKey Keyboard is claimed to learn from your writing style and vocabulary to make your writing easier and faster.
 Because of that, the autocorrect and predictive text work pretty well as they’re customized for you.
 In most cases, the app predicts your next word accurately, and the autocorrect can even insert missing spaces for you.

-Keep in mind, that the app requests the access to your SMS messages to make its predictions even more accurate.
+Keep in mind, that the app requests access to your SMS messages to make its predictions even more accurate.

 The app not only gives you recommendations for words but also features smart punctuation.
 It’s even claimed to predict emojis if you use them, but that feature doesn’t work very well in my experience.
 Thank Goodness, I don’t use emojis very often.
 There are also various stickers available, and you even can make them on your own.